Home » Cuban Sofrito Recipe

 A good Cuban Sofrito Recipe is really the secret to elevating almost any Cuban recipe you are going to make.
 So while don’t want to put any pressure on your cuban sofrito, it is kind of a big deal.

 The first thing an authentic Cuban Sofrito calls for is onions.
-You want to be sure to use a large white onion, and dice your onion so that all the pieces are uniform.
+You want to be sure to use a large yellow onion, and dice your onion so that all the pieces are uniform.

 Next a Cuban Sofrito Recipe calls for 3 peppers.
 We recommend doing a red bell pepper, a poblano pepper, and an orange pepper.
 The most important thing is to use three peppers that you like to use.
+There is no law that says we must use a green bell pepper.
 A Cubanelle pepper could work well here or you can double up on red bell peppers or go with a green pepper.
 You get the idea.
 Then you you round out your Cuban Sofrito Recipe with minced garlic, sazon, bay leaves, cumin and salt and pepper.

 cuban sofrito recipe ingredients